adamosk/hermes-desktop-translator/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within Hermes Desktop Translator, please send an email to [your-email@example.com](mailto:your-email@example.com).
+If you discover a security vulnerability within Hermes Desktop Translator, please report it through our [GitHub Issues page](https://github.com/adamosk/hermes-desktop-translator/issues).
 All security vulnerabilities will be promptly addressed.

+When reporting security issues, please:
+1. Use the "Security" issue template if available
+2. Mark the issue with the "security" label
+3. Provide a clear description of the vulnerability

 Please include the following information in your report: